4 Die in Small Plane Crash Near L.A.

 ``It was total chaos,″ Brown said.

-Co-pilot Mike Alder, 49, was the other adult killed, Los Angeles television station KTTV reported.
+Co-pilot Mike Alder, 49, was also killed, his wife told Los Angeles television station KTTV.

 ``He always wanted to fly planes and he had a friend that had a new plane and they were going to go flying today for something fun on a holiday,″ said his widow, Cindy. ``I’m certain that he died doing something that he loved to do so he just had a very good life.″

 Several of the injured were in critical condition, said Los Angeles County Fire Department Capt.
 Mark Savage.
 About half the people had minor injuries, Savage said.

 A passenger on the plane survived, said FAA spokesman Jerry Johnston.
 Firefighters said they were not sure how many people were on the four-seat plane.

 Two scuba divers searched the lake to make sure there were no other victims, said Los Angeles County Sheriff’s Deputy William Spear.
 The FAA and National Transportation Safety Board are investigating the crash.